 - Good Test coverage can be achieved by dividing application in test scenarios which reduces the complexity

-- Good Test Condition ensure system is bug free
+- Good Test Condition ensure a system is bug-free

-- Test scenario are rather vague and covers wide range of possibilities
+- The test scenario is rather vague and covers a wide range of possibilities

 - Test condition are very specific